 Millions of people may have been exposed to asbestos, especially in the workplace, including miners, factory workers, insulation manufacturers and installers, railroad and automotive works, shipbuilders, plumbers, construction workers, and veterans.
 Those exposed include people who worked in critical manufacturing facilities, people that helped build America’s great buildings and cities, or who were the mechanics that kept people in their cars and on the road.

-Family members of people who work in environments where they are exposed to asbestos can also be at risk for secondary asbestos exposure, because the fibers can adhere to workers’ clothes and be carried home.
+Family members of people who work or worked in environments where they are exposed to asbestos also can be at risk for secondary asbestos exposure because the fibers can adhere to workers’ clothes and be carried home.
 For example, washing the clothes of someone who works around asbestos increases that person’s risk of developing mesothelioma.

 Early mesothelioma symptoms are often mistaken for common, minor ailments and, as a result, most people with the disease have symptoms for at least a few months before they are diagnosed.

 Symptoms vary depending on where the cancer originates and can include pain in the side of the chest, lower back, or abdomen; swelling in the abdomen, face, or arms; shortness of breath; coughing; fever; difficulty swallowing; fatigue; nausea and vomiting; excessive sweating; and unexplained weight loss.

 These symptoms can be caused by other conditions.
 If you have experienced these symptoms – especially if you have been exposed to asbestos – you should talk to your doctor right away so that the cause can be identified and the condition treated.